tylerengalla/MechaCar_Statistical_Analysis/README.md

 ### T-test for Lot 2
 ![](images/Lot2.png)

-Assuming significance level of .05%, our p-value for Lot 2
+Assuming significance level of .05%, our p-value for Lot 2 of .0006 is lower than the significance level.
+Therefore, we do not have sufficient evidence to reject the null hypothesis.

 ### T-test for Lot 3
 ![](images/Lot3.png)

+Assuming significance level of .05%, our p-value for Lot 2 of .1589 is lower than the significance level.
+Therefore, we do not have sufficient evidence to reject the null hypothesis.